Where can "Shorty" be? / Exposé No. 2

 A full-service provider.

-I was barely a car driver at the time, and far less engaged
+I was barely a car driver at the time, but fully engaged

 What next?